-In order to live within our means, all loans are issued at rates intended to cover the financing costs to the province and contribute to operating costs and losses on defaulted loans.
+All loans are issued at rates intended to cover the financing costs to the province and contribute to operating costs and losses on defaulted loans.

 Loan issuance and recovery policies are designed to serve the public interest by supporting growth and development while minimizing costs.